jhumelsine/jhumelsine.github.io/_posts/2023-09-26-template-method-design-pattern.md

 }
 ```
 The above is not a classical Template Method. `Behavior` is not an abstract class and `behavior` is not an abstract method.
 However, it’s the same principle.
-If we make `behavior()` abstract, then there is not default implementation, and it is Template Method.
+If we declare `Behavior` and `behavior()` abstract, then there is not default implementation, and it is Template Method.

 ## Temporal Coupling
 Sometimes things must be executed in a specific order.
 For example, with our `HotDrink` pouring the water into the cup before boiling it wouldn’t work so well.